paula-marisa/paula-marisa/README.md

 Hi!
 I'm **Paula Rodrigues**, a **Computer Engineer from Portugal** with an academic and professional background in both **technology and biomedical sciences**.

-I hold a **Bachelor's degree in Clinical Analysis and Public Health** and currently work as a **Biomedical Scientist** at a hospital in Portugal.
+I hold a **Bachelor's degree in Clinical Analysis and Public Health** and currently work as a **Biomedical Scientist at a hospital in Portugal**.
 In 2024, I completed a second bachelor's degree in **Computer Engineering at ISEP – Instituto Superior de Engenharia do Porto**, driven by my interest in technology and my desire to build a career in IT.

 Since graduating in Computer Engineering, I've continued developing my technical skills through **courses, bootcamps, conferences, a hackathon and personal projects**.
 These experiences have allowed me to put what I've learned into practice while exploring different areas of IT and discovering where I would like to grow professionally.

-I'm now looking for an opportunity to **transition into IT**, gain my first professional experience in the field and learn how technology teams work in a real-world environment. **Initially, I'm particularly interested in opportunities that allow me to combine my current professional role with the beginning of my career in IT, such as part-time positions, internships or other flexible entry-level opportunities.** My goal is to **learn, contribute and gradually build my career in technology**, while bringing the experience and perspective I've gained from working in healthcare.
+I'm now looking for an opportunity to **transition into IT**, gain my first professional experience in the field and learn how technology teams work in a real-world environment. **Initially, I'm particularly interested in opportunities that allow me to combine my current professional role with the beginning of my career in IT, such as part-time positions, internships or other flexible entry-level opportunities.** My goal is to **learn, contribute and gradually build my career in technology**.

 <img align="right" width="330" src="https://c.tenor.com/w3APLkMuTX0AAAAC/computer-work.gif" />

 ### ♡ A little more about me

 - 🎓 **BSc in Computer Engineering** — ISEP, completed in 2024
-- 🎓 **BSc in Clinical Analysis and Public Health** — ESTSP, completed in 2014
+- 🧬 **BSc in Clinical Analysis and Public Health** — ESTSP, completed in 2014
-- 🧪 Currently working as a **Biomedical Scientist** in a hospital in Portugal
+- 🧪 Currently working as a **Biomedical Scientist** at a hospital in Portugal
 - 💻 Building **personal projects** to apply and strengthen my IT skills
 - 📚 Continuously learning through **courses and bootcamps**
 - 🧩 Participated in **a hackathon and technology conferences**
 - 🔎 Exploring **different areas of IT**
 - 🔄 Looking for my **first professional opportunity in IT**
-- 🌱 Interested in learning through **real-world experience**
+- 🌱 Interested in **gaining real-world experience and contributing**
-- ✨ Looking for an opportunity to **learn, contribute and grow**

 <br clear="right"/>